-Trawl nets are regulated in size, i.e. have a maximum headline length and the sizes of the mesh openings are also regulated.
 Trawl fisheries in Australia are required to use specific bycatch reduction devices to minimise the capture of non-targeted species.
-See the bycatch section for more information.

 Mesh nets are used by endorsed professional fishermen to harvest a variety of fish and crustacean species.
-Mesh nets look a lot like a tennis court net with diamond shaped meshes.
+Mesh nets look a lot like tennis court nets with diamond-shaped meshes.
 Floats on the top of the net and lead weights on the bottom of the net keep the net upright.

 Seine net fishing activities are used in some estuaries and ocean beaches in Australia by endorsed fishers, to harvest a variety of seafood species.
 A seine net is retrieved slowly to ensure that the fishing gear maintains its shape whilst fishing.
 Seine nets are shaped like a funnel, where targeted seafood species are directed toward the anterior section of the net called the codend where they are caught.